Learning and Reconstructing Conflicts in O-RAN: A Graph Neural Network Approach: Numerical Evaluation

 In Fig.~\ref{fig:f1_reconstruct}, we evaluate our \ac{GNN} model reconstruction accuracy using the F1 Score for different dataset sizes and a number of epochs, with a fixed threshold of 0.5.
 To establish a baseline for comparison, we evaluate our \ac{GNN}-based method for graph reconstruction against a uniformly distributed random graph.
-We can observe that the training time significantly influences the accuracy of the reconstructed graph up to 400 epochs, while the dataset size becomes more significant beyond this point.
+We can observe the training time significantly influences the accuracy of the reconstructed graph up to 400 epochs, while the dataset size displays a bigger contribution to the accuracy of the model beyond this point.
 It is worth mentioning that we observed no substantial accuracy improvement with larger dataset sizes.
 These results show that our \ac{GNN} model can successfully learn the relationships and recreate conflict graphs, achieving an accuracy of 100\% with at least 450 samples and 600 epochs.
 In Fig.~\ref{fig:f1_reconstruct_threshold}, we evaluate the reconstruction accuracy of our \ac{GNN} for different thresholds and numbers of epochs, with a fixed dataset size of 450 samples.
 We observe that training time significantly impacts the accuracy of the reconstructed graph up to 400 epochs, while the threshold becomes more significant beyond this point.
-These results demonstrate that incorporating a threshold considerably improves accuracy by eliminating false positives in the reconstructed conflict graphs caused by edges with low correlation values.
+These results demonstrate that incorporating a threshold improves accuracy by eliminating false positives caused by edges with low correlation values, achieving an accuracy of 100\% with a threshold of 0.5 and 600 epochs.